How Do You Regulate a Self-Improving Algorithm?

 Every professional subculture has its heroes.
 At the Food and Drug Administration, the greatest hero is Frances Oldham Kelsey, who in the 1960s stubbornly refused to license Kevadon, a sedative that alleviated symptoms of morning sickness in pregnant women.
 As mothers in other countries would learn, the drug—better known by its generic name, thalidomide—could cause horrible birth defects.
 Kelsey’s vigilance in the face of heavy corporate pressure helped inspire the rigorous evaluation model that the FDA now applies to everything from pharmaceuticals to hospital equipment to medical software.

 At the very core of this model is the assumption that any product may be clinically tested, produced, marketed, and used in a defined, unchanging form.
 That’s why the blood-pressure machines many people use in pharmacies look a lot like the ones they used a decade ago.
-Deviation from an old FDA-approved model requires an entirely new approvals process, with all the attendant costs and delays.
+Deviation from an old FDA-approved model often requires an entirely new approvals process, with all the attendant costs and delays.*

 But that build-and-freeze model isn’t the way AI software development typically works—especially when it comes to machine-learning processes.
 These systems are essentially meta-algorithms that spit out new operational products every time fresh data is added—producing, in effect, a potentially infinite number of newly minted “medical devices” every day.
 (A nonmedical example would be the speech-recognition programs that gradually teach themselves how to better understand a user’s voice.)
 This phenomenon is creating a culture gap between the small, nimble medical-software boutiques creating these technologies, and the legacy regulatory system that developed to serve large corporate manufacturers.

-Note: * This article has been updated to clarify that certain small deviations from FDA-approved models do not require an entirely new approvals process.